What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 “I think winning comes from a strong bond,” Dunn said.
 “It comes from wanting to play for each other and knowing what each other wants to do.
 It’s easy to play for someone when you know what they are going through at their lowest and what they are going through at their highest.
 If you can build that community, build that family, build that brotherhood, every time we step between those lines, we are all playing for each other.
 There’s not selfishness there.”

 Warren, Walton and Lewis were on the High A Modesto team that won the Cal League championship in 2017.
 There was already a bond formed.
-White and Lewis became roommates a year ago and haven’t changed.
+White and Lewis became roommates a year ago and still are.
 The forced grouping in spring training also had an effect.

 “We were all new to that experience,” Lewis said.
 “And to be around them every day and be around as much as possible helped with that process.”